JulianOstmo/connect-4-a-team/docs/NOTES.md

     GIVEN two Players ✅
     WHEN they start a new game ✅
     THEN one player is marked as Player 1 ✅
-    AND the other is marked as Player 2 🚧
+    AND the other is marked as Player 2 ✅
-    AND the game displays that 'Player 1 has a turn' ⚠
+    And then it is Player 1 turn 🚧
     ```

 - User Story 2 - As a player I want choose where I place my disc So that I can place it on the grid